phackt/Invoke-Recon/README.md

 # Invoke-Recon
-Powershell script as a first step for domain enumeration.
-Tries to spot quickwins.
+Powershell script as a first big step for domain enumeration.
+Quickwins focused.
 Just because i'm tired to type the same AD / PowerView commands over and over.

 # Prerequisites